truenas/documentation/content/en/truecommand/overview/DevNotes.md

 #### Minimum Supported TrueNAS Versions
 Due to the changes in integrating with the TrueNAS middleware, the minimum version for full-support of functionality has changed with TrueCommand 2.0:

-* FreeNAS/TrueNAS 11.3 series - No longer supported.
+* FreeNAS/TrueNAS 11.3 series - No longer supported on self-hosted instances of TC.
 Does not provide realtime statistics or storage information, but you can still connect to them and use TrueCommand to initiate updates.
+TrueCommand Cloud has never supported the 11.3 series.
 * TrueNAS 12 CORE/Enterprise - Supported after 12.0-U3.
 12.0-U2.1 and older are missing some key metrics in the realtime stats (disk/network usage metrics in particular), but work otherwise.
 TrueNAS SCALE - Fully Supported